 - In Dragon Age: Origins, the prologue ends with the death of every Grey Warden in Ferelden at the ill-fated Battle of Ostagar, except for the Warden and Alistair.
 Despite Alistair being the Senior Warden (by six months), he's reluctant to assume leadership due to both personal issues and having fallen into a depression after the loss of Duncan, his surrogate father-figure.
 As a result, the Warden is forced to take command mere hours after their Joining.

-- Rogue Galaxy: Like with Squall above, whenever the party goes on a mission to another planet, Jaster is always deferred to as leader even by people more experienced adventurers than him (basically every member save Lilika and Jupis) mostly due to his calm and collected nature.
+- Rogue Galaxy: Whenever the party goes on a mission to another planet, Jaster is always deferred to as leader even by people more experienced adventurers than him (basically every member save Lilika and Jupis) mostly due to his calm and collected nature.

 - Prince of Persia: "In the Sultan's absence, the Grand Vizier Jafar rules with an iron fist of tyranny".

 - Downplayed in Full Spectrum Warrior.
 If a fire team leader (both of them sergeants) is incapacitated, that fire team's automatic rifleman (both of them corporals) doesn't miss a beat in taking over command.
 Unfortunately, we don't get to see any privates take command; having two incapacitated squaddies at once is an instant mission failure and sends you back to your last save.

 - In World of Warcraft, this is basically what happened to Lor'themar Theron (who?): after the king was killed in the Third War, and his immediate superior Sylvanas Windrunner fell defending the city, he took charge of the defense of Silvermoon until Prince Kael'thas could get back.
 Kael then left him in charge when he left for Outland, from which he never returned.
 He's still there, poor guy.